psibi/rwh/devops/README.md

 * Note that you need to have MFA serial for the role you have initially.
 * Also, you need to find the Role ARN for which you need access (or switch or assume) to.
 * Also, you need to generate secret access tokens for the things you initially have.
-* Let's assume, a user named "sibi" has been created and he needs to assume the role of "power-user" to do some operations.
-Then you need to find the MFA serial and the access keys for the user "sibi" and the Role ARN for the "power-user" role:
+* Let's assume, a user named "sibi" has been created and he needs to assume the role of "power-user" for some arbitray account to do some operations.
+Then you need to find the MFA serial and the access keys for the user "sibi" and the Role ARN for the "power-user" role of that particular account:
   ```
   # ~/.aws/config
   [profile company-power-user]
   role_arn=arn:aws:iam::xxxx92:role/power-user
   source_profile=sibi
   mfa_serial=arn:aws:iam::xxx992:mfa/sibi

   # ~/.aws/credentials
   [sibi]
   aws_access_key_id=xxxxxxxxxx
   aws_secret_access_key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
   ```

   And then you can have something like `aws-env.config` in the directory you are going to use `aws-env`:
   ```
   profile=company-power-user
   role_arn = arn:aws:iam::xxxx92:role/power-user
   ```

   And then you can invoke `aws-env -- aws s3 ls`
 * Finding Role ARN:
   - Go the AWS Console